CLUSTERfoo/clusterfoo-dot-com/content/articles/sorting.markdown

 As expected, there is a steep 10-day "boost" period, followed by an increasingly slower decline in the value as more and more time passes.

+> **Note:** The function is also heavily biased toward very new posts, which will always come out on top, giving them a chance.
+This might be a bad idea if posting becomes frequent, but user interaction is low (many summaries a day, few votes or comments), and might have to be changed.